-The JROTC Program Accreditation Standard 3: Teaching and Assessing of Learning notes that the institution's curriculum, instructional design, and assessment practices guide ensure teacher effectiveness and student learning.
-Cadet portfolios and interviews help provide evidence that teaching and learning is occurring within the program.
+The JROTC Program for Accreditation Standard 3: Teaching and Assessing of Learning notes the institution's curriculum, instructional design, and assessment practices guide ensure teacher effectiveness and student learning.
+Cadet portfolios and interviews help provide evidence of teaching and learning occurring within the program.